Tutorial: Create and manage exported data

 Create a daily export

 To create or view a data export or to schedule an export, open the desired scope in the Azure portal and select Cost analysis in the menu.
 For example, navigate to Subscriptions, select a subscription from the list, and then select Cost analysis in the menu.
-At the top of the Cost analysis page, select Settings and then Exports and then choose an export option.
+At the top of the Cost analysis page, select Settings, then Exports.

-- Besides subscriptions, you can create exports on resource groups, accounts, departments, and enrollments.
+- Besides subscriptions, you can create exports on resource groups, management groups, departments, and enrollments.
 For more information about scopes, see Understand and work with scopes.

 - When you're signed in as a partner at the billing account scope or on a customer's tenant, you can export data to an Azure Storage account that's linked to your partner storage account.
 However, you must have an active subscription in your CSP tenant.